“Technically astonishing, eclectic in repertoire, and prepared to explode cliches of what brass chamber music should sound like” - The Arts Desk

 Winners of the Inaugural Philip Jones International Brass Ensemble Competition and the Royal Overseas League Competition, Connaught Brass seek to redefine how brass chamber music is perceived.
 Blending a deep respect for the genre’s rich heritage with a fresh, youthful perspective, their performances are not only marked by vibrance and boldness, but with warmth and approachability, reflecting the strong camaraderie at the heart of the ensemble.
 Through brand-new commissions, audience-favourite arrangements and a commitment to originality, Connaught Brass breathe new life into tradition, offering a unique and engaging concert experience with the ultimate goal of bringing brass chamber music to the forefront of today’s musical world.

-Having been principal players and members of the European Union Youth Orchestra, Gustav Mahler Jugendorchester, and National Youth Orchestra of Great Britain, members of Connaught Brass perform regularly on the professional orchestral circuit.
-They have performed with prestigious orchestras and companies, including the London Symphony Orchestra, Philharmonia, Royal Philharmonic, BBC Symphony, BBC Philharmonic, BBC National Orchestra of Wales, Sinfonia of London, Royal Scottish National Orchestra, Bournemouth Symphony Orchestra, London Sinfonietta, Royal Opera House, English National Opera, English National Ballet, Opera North, Welsh National Opera, and Ulster Orchestra.
+Having been principal players and members of the European Union Youth Orchestra and Gustav Mahler Jugendorchester, members of Connaught Brass perform regularly with many of the UK’s symphony orchestras and opera companies, including the London Symphony Orchestra, Philharmonia, Royal Philharmonic, Royal Opera House, BBC Symphony, BBC Philharmonic, BBC National Orchestra of Wales, BBC Scottish, Sinfonia of London, Royal Scottish National Orchestra, Bournemouth Symphony Orchestra, London Sinfonietta, English National Opera, English National Ballet, Opera North, Welsh National Opera, and Ulster Orchestra.
 In addition to their classical work, they are also in high demand commercially, collaborating with high-profile artists such as Stormzy, Jamie Cullum, Bruno Mars, Florence and the Machine, Alison Sudol, and Cody Fry.

 The members of Connaught Brass perform on the following instruments: